 An adequate support of points is essential for setting a good local approximation for each cloud.
-Even though the iterative QR-based technique briefly described above attempts to reduce this dependence, the approximation's spatial support continues playing a major role.
-At present, there is not a unique criterion to determine the size, shape and structure of the local spatial support and, in consequence, several procedures have been proposed by meshless practitioners.
-Concerning the FPM, an appropriate methodology for constructing local clouds of points (based on a Delaunay technique) has been suggested by Löhner et al. [12].
+Even though the iterative QR-based technique described above attempts to reduce this dependence, the spatial support of the approximation continues playing a major role.
+At present, there is not a unique criterion to determine the size, shape and structure of the local spatial support and several procedures have been proposed by meshless practitioners.
+Concerning the FPM, an appropriate methodology for constructing local clouds of points (based on a Delaunay technique) has been suggested by Löhner et al. [14].
 In the present work we follow the general criteria proposed there.

-3.1 Domain discretization
+3.1.
+Domain discretization

-The point discretization of the analysis domain $\Omega$ is obtained by means of a modification of the algorithm presented in [22].
-It starts from a Delaunay triangulation that bounds the domain and inserts new points in the centre of empty spheres filling $\Omega$ .
-This incremental quality technique, known as optimization driven point insertion, allows achieving a fast point discretization of the analysis domain well-suited for Finite Point calculations.
+The point discretization of the analysis domain Ω is obtained by means of a modification of the algorithm presented in [26].
+It starts from a Delaunay triangulation that bounds the domain and inserts new points in the centre of empty spheres filling Ω .
+This incremental quality technique, known as optimization driven point insertion, allows achieving a fast point discretization of the analysis domain well-suited for FP calculations.

-3.2 Local cloud construction
+3.2.
+Local cloud construction

 The local clouds of points are constructed as follows.
-Given a point discretization of the computational domain and a set of normal vectors belonging to the triangulation that bounds this domain, a maximum ( $np{max}$ ) and minimum ( $np{min}$ ) allowable number of points in the cloud and an initial search radius are set.
-Then, for each star point $\mathbf{x}i$ , all neighbours within the search radius ( $r_s$ ) are found through an octree technique.
-Any local cloud of points inside the computational domain is constructed with the closest neighbouring points of the star point.
-However, if a star point $\mathbf{x}i$ is located either over or close enough to a solid boundary, the points included in its cloud (admissible points) must also satisfy the conditions described below.
+Given a point discretization of the computational domain and a set of normal vectors belonging to the triangulation that bounds this domain, a maximum (np{max}) and minimum (np{min}) allowable number of points in the cloud and an initial search radius are set.
+Then, for each star point x_i , all neighbours within the search radius (r_s) are found through an octree technique.
+Any local cloud of points inside the computational domain is constructed with the closest neighbouring points from the star point.
+However, if a star point x_i is located either over or close enough to a solid boundary, the points included in its cloud (admissible points) must also satisfy the conditions described below.

-Case 1: star point located over a solid boundary
+Case 1: Star point located over a solid boundary.

-In this particular case (sketched in Figure 1(a)), every point $\mathbf{x}j$ located within the search radius is admissible if it meets the following conditions
+In this particular case (sketched in Figure 1), every point \mathbf{x}i located within the search radius is admissible if it meets the following conditions: